021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Mixed-methods approach

 In 2019, Shintaro used a mixed-methods approach in a study he published on the temporal aspects of ikigai, or life worth living, among Japanese university students.
-He explains that mixed methods is the research approach in social sciences combining qualitative and quantitative methods.
-He interviewed students after conducting a photo-elicitation task in which he asked students to choose pictures from their phones that they thought were related to their ikigai.
+Mixed methods is the research approach in social sciences combining qualitative and quantitative methods.
+Shintaro interviewed students after conducting a photo-elicitation task in which he asked students to choose pictures from their phones that they thought were related to their ikigai.
 The outcomes of the interviews allowed him to create his theory about ikigai in this population.

 Houkousei

-Shintaro says that houkousei means “directionality”, with hokou meaning “direction”.
+Houkousei means “directionality”, with hokou meaning “direction”.
 Like ikigai, it is a word commonly used in daily conversations by Japanese people.
-He shares that the students in his interviews use this term when they talk about where they are and where they want to be in the future, which shows that they perceive meaningful connections between their past, present, and future.
+The students in Shintaro’s interviews use this term when they talk about where they are and where they want to be in the future, which shows that they perceive meaningful connections between their past, present, and future.

 Associations